THE HUMAN QUEST FOR BRIGHTER COLORS

 A HUE is a bandwidth of frequencies in the human visual spectrum.

-A COLOR is a single frequency in a hue.
+A COLOR is a single frequency inside a hue.

-The green hue has the largest bandwidth of frequencies and the most colors.
-Being able to see green colors is a critical human survival skill because we must find water.
-After humans stood up over the savannah, we lost our connection.
-No longer able to smell it, we adapted by developing color receptors in our eyes that select for green frequencies.
-Where there is vegetation there is water.
-Human eyes specialize in seeing colors from the inner edge of blue/green into green/yellow.
+After humans stood up over the savannah, we lost our connection to water.
+No longer able to smell it, we adapted by developing color receptors in our eyes to select for millions of green frequencies from blue/green to green/yellow.

-Cones are cone-shaped photoreceptors with the potential to receive six million frequencies - six million colors.
+Cones are cone-shaped photoreceptors with the potential to receive color frequencies within a range from short wave (violet hue) 380 nm to long way (red hue) about 780 nm.
 Cones work best in full sun light when humans need to see fine details and subtle variations in color.
-Color vision drops off in low light situations and as we age.
-Visual artists may want to make a habit of jiggling the eyes a few times a day to keep muscles strong.

 Follow link to Dr. Helga Kolb’s work on Webvision for detailed descriptions on human vision and fantastic graphics.
 Dr. Kolb is a visual artist as well as vision scientist.
 The author skillfully explains complex chemical reactions like how human eyes stay cool while constantly being bombarded by electromagnetic energy.